-Another question of interest concerns constructing graphs.

-Question 10.5.
-Given a graph M, is there a graph G such that M is the metamour graph of G?
+Another question of interest concerns constructing graphs, namely given a graph M, is there a graph G such that M is the metamour graph of G?
 If M is not connected, then the answer is easy and also provided in this paper, namely $G = \overline{M}$ is such a graph.
-However, if M is connected this question is still open.
-Motivated by [21] we ask the following.
+However, if M is connected this question is still open and an answer more complicated.
+This give rise to the following question.